bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/exists.md

 title: Exists
 ---

-Exists is an important keyword that returns `True` or `False` based upon the existence of the specified object.
+Exists is an important keyword that returns `True` or `False` based on the existence of the specified object.
 This is an important technique that lets you test for existence before you test for a value and possibly incur an error.
 The keyword has two slightly different typical uses.
 The first is to determine